 - 1. A modification shall be granted to the design of the required 20' wide high impact landscape screen along the north property line, to allow a 6' vinyl fence placed on the north property line and all required landscaping material planted on the south side of the fence. - 2.
-A modification shall be granted to the required 30' rear yard setback, to allow for a 26' rear yard setback along the west property line. - The proposed building roofline shall be lowered in order to reduce the bulk and mass of the proposed structures so as to be more compatible with the mass and scale of the existing homes on NW Olive St. - 4.
+A modification shall be granted to the required 30' rear yard setback, to allow for a 26' rear yard setback along the west property line. - 3.
+The proposed building roofline shall be lowered in order to reduce the bulk and mass of the proposed structures so as to be more compatible with the mass and scale of the existing homes on NW Olive St. - 4.
 A front door entrance with a covered side porch that faces NW Olive St and sidewalk connection to Olive St shall be created on building 1 & 9 to achieve a front door entrance appearance. - 5.
-Additional unit offsets shall be created to break up the mass of the buildings. - 6.
+A minimum of three (3) foot unit offsets between dwelling units shall be created to break up the mass of the buildings. - 6.
 The fence along NW Olive St. shall be reduced from a 6' privacy fence to a 4' picket fence to create the appearance of front yard look, more consistent with the adjoining homes. - 7.
 Development shall comply with the recommendation of the Transportation Impact Analysis (TIA) dated July 2, 2019, prepared by Michael Park, City Traffic Engineer.